 Combine exercise with meditation, as in yoga, and you have a double whammy for mental clarity.
+Here's what you should know about the health benefits of yoga.

 Unusual in the realm of physical exercise, yoga focuses on the body and the mind.
 In fact, yoga incorporates a “science” of breath, in which every pose is carefully matched to inhalations and exhalations.
 Like some martial arts, it is traditionally considered a moving meditation.